Skip to main content

 Facility-Driven Requirements

-Additionally, even if the facility treats it as an extension, there may be some smaller compliance items that you will need to complete like exams and checklists to ensure that nothing expires during your time off.
-Our compliance team will be there to guide you through that.
+Even if the facility processes it as an extension, you may still need to complete small compliance updates — like refreshed exams or checklists — to make sure nothing expires during your time off.
+Our Compliance Team will guide you through anything needed.

 Trusted Requirements